rmccorm4/manual-alpaca/README.md

 This project is meant to manually interact with Alpaca's trading API in order to more easily debug trading algorithms, and also provide a new way to trade.

+As a side note, I wanted to learn more about Continuous Integration such as TravisCI and automatic code linting.
+So I this is going to be my playground for that.

 ## Acknowledgements

 The base code for this repository was forked from